Instagram effects are coming this summer. Here’s what brands need to know.

 Despite the uptake in AR by brands, we are still at a stage of early adoption, which means that getting in now will give you a massive advantage ahead of your competition.

 What we know is that Instagram effects have been incredibly successful during the closed beta stage, and that Instagram AR is only going to keep growing.
 You might want to consider getting in as soon as possible and, trust us, your brand loyalty will increase more than you realise.

 AR advertising is the next iteration of social media advertising, and it is likely to dramatically change the industry, putting audience engagement at the forefront.
 Imagine that!

 The numbers are already more than impressive. $2.4 billion is projected in ad spend exclusively for social lenses by 2022.
 Instagram no doubt will account for a large portion of that number.
-Revenues are also expected to be very high, with projections of $9.6 billion by 2020.
+Revenues are also expected to be very high, with projections of $15 billion.
 Clearly, the opportunities of AR-based advertising are huge.

 5. Hundreds of use cases

 Finally, if you think Instagram effects are just flashy advertising, you’ve only begun to see the tip of the iceberg.
 One of the things that makes AR so versatile is that it can be applied to so many use cases.
 For example, Kylie Jenner has already been using AR to increase sales of her lipsticks by allowing followers to virtually “try them on” on social media.
 IKEA is using AR to help customers visualise products in their homes.
 And beyond sales, AR is bringing new and revolutionary tools to people across industries, including healthcare, education and travel.

 As mentioned, Spark AR will be opening up to Instagram this summer, although an exact date has not yet been revealed.

 Users will be able to create AR content on the Spark AR platform, which is free for Windows and Mac.